renegade-fi/python-sdk/README.md

     - `mint`: The token address
     - `amount`: The amount to receive
 - `send`: The asset transfer the external party needs to send.
 No fees are charged on the send transfer. (same fields as `receive`)
-- `price`: The price used for the match
+- `price`: The price used for the match.
+If in-kind sponsorship was enabled, and directed to the receiver of the match, this price accounts for the additional tokens received.
 - `timestamp`: The timestamp of the quote

 When assembled into a bundle (returned from `assemble_quote` or `request_external_match`), the structure is as follows: